Albo1125/LoadoutScript/README.md

 * "TaserOption" true or false depending on whether you want a Taser option checkbox.
 * "PedModelName" string representing the model name of the ped.
 * "WeaponHashes" array of [CitizenFX.Core.WeaponHash](https://github.com/citizenfx/fivem/blob/c00ddbfa320b4909e4caf9363c963948864aaa83/code/client/clrcore/External/WeaponHash.cs) enum values (string representation).
-* "DefaultCustomisables" array of either PedsComponent or PedsProp objects (see below).
+* "DefaultCustomisables" array of either PedsComponent, PedsProp or FMSCustomisable objects (see below).
 * "LoadoutOptions" array of LoadoutOption objects

 ### LoadoutOption
 * "Name"string indicating the name of this option.
 * "NoneOption" true or false, if true adds a None option to the list of selectable values that doesn't change the ped's components/props.
-* "OptionNameToCustomisable" Dictionary mapping a name string (descriptive of the component or prop) to either a PedsComponent or PedsProp object (see below).
+* "OptionNameToCustomisable" Dictionary mapping a name string (descriptive of the component or prop) to either a PedsComponent, PedsProp or FMSCustomisable object (see below).

 ### PedsComponent (must specify type in JSON)
 * "$type":"LoadoutScript.PedCustomisables.PedsComponent, LoadoutScript.net"